mitrokun/streaming_tts_proxy/README.md

 ## Alternative Wyoming TTS Client with streaming synthesis method

 - This is a rough draft.
 Configure via GUI, specify the host and port of the Wyoming server.
 Go to the entry configuration and select a voice to complete the setup.
-- Long text in the `set_conversation_response` block (e.g., transmitted via a variable) still cause problems for slow TTS.
-Although the text is processed in segments and playback can begin, the complete file for the satellite will only be provided after full generation.
-Also, satellites will not play audio from the tts.speak service if generation takes more than 5 seconds, as streaming is not used for this case.
+- Text in the `set_conversation_response` block (e.g., transmitted via a variable) still cause problems for slow TTS.
+Although the text is processed in parts (divided into sentences), the audio for the first sentence must be created in less than 5 seconds.
+Additionally, the tts.speak service uses an legacy method (we obtain the full audio and send it to the client), so if the generation takes more than 5 seconds, you won't hear the sound on your satellite.
+This differs from the Wyoming satellite, which can wait for the result until the process is complete.
 ![image](https://github.com/user-attachments/assets/22422853-0a8c-46fc-ab05-f80248dec4ab)

 - By the way, streaming response does not create a cache.
 To further reduce disk activity, I made a fix for Piper that disables the intermediate stage of creating a wav file; instead, it immediately returns a stream of raw data.
 Thus, all actions within a voice request are processed in memory.
 Do not use this fix for the Wyoming system integration, as it performs poorly with the stream and adds extra latency.